IBM/multi-tenancy/documentation/announcement-blog.md

 When you're ready to try with IBM Kubernetes Service or OpenShift, terraform templates are provided to automate the cluster creation on IBM Cloud.
 A more comprehensive toolchain is introduced for deployment to a Kubernetes cluster, using a DevSecOps approach.
 This brings a more robust process where the CI/CD pipelines ensure that developer's code is scanned for security vulnerabilities (e.g. secrets or credentials in the code), and repository branch protection prevents a developer from directly updating the main branch without first issuing a pull/merge request to be approved by a second developer.
 In addition, the container images are scanned for vulnerabilities, a dynamic application security testing tool looks for vulnerabilities in the deployed application, and application acceptance tests all contribute to a secure and quality assured release.

-Any of these approaches are ready to deploy the multiples tenancies of a SaaS application.
-Simply change the externalized properties and re-run a script or trigger the pipelines.
+Any of these approaches are ready to deploy the multiple tenancies of a SaaS application.
+Simply change the externalized properties and re-run the script or trigger the pipelines.

 ### Ready for regulated industries